verticalsoftware/vertical-spectreconsolelogger/docs/basic-configuration.md

 > 💡 Note
 >
-> In all of the example hereafter, assume the `options` object is a `SpectreLoggerBuilder` instance.
+> In all of the examples hereafter, assume the `options` object is a `SpectreLoggerBuilder` instance.

 ### Setting the minimum log event level.

-The provider will not display any log events introduced that are of less of a severity than a configured value.
+The provider will not display any log events introduced that are of less of a severity than the configured value.
 By default, the provider sets the minimum level to `LogLevel.Information`.

 ```csharp
 // Trace & debug events are not displayed